 It’s totally free (and that didn’t used to be the case).

->

-> Back in the pre-CapOne days, Paribus’ business model relied on charging customers 25% of whatever money Paribus saved them.
-Because refunds from retailers like Walmart come straight back to you via original form of payment, Paribus used to require users to give a credit card so they could charge you $3 if you got a refund for $12.
+Back in the pre-CapOne days, Paribus’ business model relied on charging customers 25% of whatever money Paribus saved them.
+Because refunds from some retailers come straight back to you via original form of payment, Paribus used to require users to give a credit card so they could charge you $3 if you got a refund for $12.

->

-> Paribus price adjusts at 27 retailers and runs shipping protection at 2.
+Paribus price adjusts at 27 retailers and runs shipping protection at 2.

 See the full list of retailers Paribus monitors here.